matt1/byexample.xyz/_examples/javascript/es6/templateLiterals.md

 ```

 You can also process the expression values too.
 This contrived example uses a
-tagged literal to specify an API version based bon a boolean `useLegacyApi` in
+tagged literal to specify an API version based on a boolean variable `useLegacyApi` in
 the string literal:

 ```javascript